translate/translate/docs/developers/releasing.rst

 confused with a stable release and we can easily check if they are using master or stable.

+.. note:: You probably will have to adjust the output of some of the functional tests, specifically the manpage ones, to use the right new version.

 Other possible steps
 ====================